 In this age of information, society is going through tremendous changes at almost breakneck speed.
 Every day we read stories about people becoming millionaires from innovative business ideas – and it often seems as if they did this overnight.

-Equally, there are loads of stories about those who are really struggling to make ends meet in the current financial climate – particularly with BREXIT negotiations still going on.
+Equally, there are loads of stories about those who are really struggling to make ends meet in the current financial climate.
 You could say that the disparity between the ‘haves’ and the ‘have nots’ could be down to their financial literacy.
 In other words, their skills at wealth generation and understanding the basic rules of money.

 It’s pretty obvious that our kids aren’t born equipped with this crucial knowledge and, as parents, it’s our job to teach them how to be financially responsible adults.
 Easier said than done when you may not feel all that financially savvy yourself.
 How can you teach your kids about money when you struggle to cope with your own finances?
 If that’s the case you might lack the confidence for teaching financial literacy to kids.